taylorsdata/usa.real.estate.analysis/README.md

 Email: taylorsimonewomanist@gmail.com

 📌 Project Overview
 This project simulates the role of a land data analyst by evaluating off-market land across U.S. counties.
-Inspired by real-world pricing work at companies like Dirt for Dollars (DFD), I built a comparative pricing report and interactive dashboard that highlights trends in land value, informs offer strategies, and supports data-driven acquisition decisions.
+Inspired by real-world pricing work at investment companies, I built a comparative pricing report and interactive dashboard that highlights trends in land value, informs offer strategies, and supports data-driven acquisition decisions.

 Using comps (comparable property sales), I created offer ranges based on factors like acreage, access, and location.
 The project demonstrates my ability to transform raw real estate data into clear, actionable insights.